YouTube Star Logan Paul Says Parents Should Monitor What Their Kids Watch

-Controversial YouTube star Logan Paul, who has more than 16 million followers, said that recent months have been the "hardest time of his life," as he's lost fans and business deals over his posting of a video showing a dead body in Japan's "suicide forest."
+Controversial YouTube star Logan Paul, who has more than 16 million followers, said that recent months have been the "hardest time of his life" as he's lost fans and business deals over his posting of a video showing a dead body in Japan's "suicide forest."

 "I am a good guy who made a bad decision," Paul said in an interview with Good Morning America's Michael Strahan Thursday.